k-schmidt/Data_Structures_and_Algorithms/data_structures/README.md

 ```

 **Linked List:** a data structure in which the objects are arranged in a linear order.
-Unlike an arry in which the linear order is determined by the array indices, the order in a linked list is determined by a pointer in each object.
+Unlike an array in which the linear order is determined by the array indices, the order in a linked list is determined by a pointer in each object.

+Each element (we will call it a **node**) of a list is comprising of two items - the data and a reference to the next node.
+The last node has a reference to null.
+The entry point into a linked list is called the **head** of the list.
+It should be noted that head is not a separate node, but the reference to the first node.
+If the list is empty then the head is a null reference.

+A linked list is a dynamic data structure.
+The number of nodes in a list is not fixed and can grow and shrink on demand.
+**Any application which has to deal with an unknown number of objects will need to use a linked list.**

+One **disadvantage** of a linked list against an array is that it does not allow direct access to the individual elemants.
+If you want to access a particular item then you have to start at the head and follow the references until you get to that item.
+O(n)

+Another **disadvantage** is that a linked list uses more memory compare with an array - extra 4 bytes to store a reference to the next node.

+A **doubly linked list** is a list that has two references, one to the next node and another to previous node.
+A **circular linked list** is a list where the last node of the list points back to the first node (or head) of the list.

 **Forms:**
 + Either singly linked or doubly linked